chrischristakis/seecs/ReadME.md

 	//...
 });
 ```
-Behind the scenes, a view takes the smallest of it's component pools and iterates all of the entities in it, checking if it has the other components.
+Behind the scenes, a view takes the smallest of its component pools and iterates all of the entities in it, checking if every entity in the smallest pool has the other components.

 ```
 SimpleView<A, B, C>